Terms and Conditions of Grant Awards

 Publicity of awards is an essential component of BrightFocus’ mission to educate the public concerning issues regarding BrightFocus’ program areas.
 By acceptance of the award, the Principal Investigator agrees to participate in targeted media opportunities such as public service announcements, media interviews, or video news releases, up to maximum of twice per year.
 Participation beyond the twice per year maximum shall be at the discretion of the Principal Investigator.
 Arrangements for participation of the Principal Investigator will be made in advance, respecting the schedules of the awardees.
 The Principal Investigator will not be asked to discuss any unpublished or confidential data, and will be reimbursed for any reasonable expenses associated with participation.
 Participation of the Grantee Institution in such publicity shall be governed by Grantee Institutional policy.
 Grantee Institutional representatives other than the Principal Investigator shall only be reimbursed for expenses at the discretion of BrightFocus.

-The BrightFocus Patent and Intellectual Property Policy (attached) is an integral part of the BrightFocus Terms and Conditions of Grant Awards and applies to all Grants provided by BrightFocus.
+The BrightFocus Patent and Intellectual Property Contract (attached) is an integral part of the BrightFocus Terms and Conditions of Grant Awards and applies to all Grants provided by BrightFocus.

 Transfer of Grants Between Institutions or to a Different Principal Investigator